BestTimesToVisit.com Logo

 Vélib' Métropole Bike Share

-This hop-on, hop-off boat service navigates the Seine, stopping at major landmarks like the Eiffel Tower, Notre Dame, and the Louvre.
-It's a leisurely and scenic way to travel between attractions, offering unique perspectives of the city.
+This hop-on, hop-off boat service on the Seine stops at major landmarks like the Eiffel Tower, Notre Dame, and the Louvre.
+It's a leisurely and picturesque way to travel between riverside attractions.

 Taxis and Ride-Sharing (e.g., Uber, Bolt)